 Cast a wide net

 Another component of ensuring your listing is “searchable” is understanding which tools potential renters use to search.
-While the majority of renters might browse a dedicated rental site like CottageCountry.com to find holiday rental properties (or find those pages through a search engine like Google), many will also search local listings on sites like Craigslist and Kijiji.
+While the majority of renters might browse a dedicated rental site to find holiday rental properties (or find those pages through a search engine like Google), many will also search local listings on sites like Craigslist and Kijiji.
 To reach the broadest, most interested audience, be sure to list your rental property on those sites as well.

 Keep it up to date

 It’s important to regularly revisit your listing to be sure everything is high quality and up to date.
 If you have renovated your property, if there are seasonal specifications, or if you want to run a last-minute promotion, be sure to update potential renters.
-When listing on a holiday rental website, you will have a user dashboard from which you can edit your listing whenever you want so you can control your communication with travelers.
+When listing on a holiday rental website, you will have a user dashboard from which you can edit your listing whenever you want so you can control your communication with travellers.
 This content management feature is another advantage of listing with a holiday rental website, as the ability to access and update information and visuals is critical when running your own rental business.

 Spread the word